Skip to content

 Variable Default Description

-PORTAL_PORT 3001 BFF listen port
+PORTAL_PORT 7071 BFF listen port

 PORTAL_HOST 0.0.0.0 BFF listen host

-PORTAL_FRONTEND_URL http://localhost:4201 Portal SPA URL (for CORS, header injection)
+PORTAL_FRONTEND_URL https://localhost:7073 Portal SPA URL (for CORS, header injection); use http:// only for HTTP-only dev

 MAX_UPLOAD_SIZE 10485760 Maximum request body size in bytes